oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/speculated_iterations/README.md

   }
 }
 ```
-The *i+1*th invocation of the inner loop cannot begin until all real and speculated iterations of its *i*th invocation have been completed.
+The *i+1*th invocation of the inner loop cannot begin until all real and speculated iterations of its *i*th invocation have completed.
 This overhead is negligible if the number of speculated iterations is much less than the number of real iterations.
 However, when the inner loop's trip count is small on average, the overhead becomes non-negligible, and the speculated iterations can become detrimental to throughput.
 In such circumstances, the `speculated_iterations` attribute can be used to *reduce* the number of speculated iterations chosen by the compiler's heuristics.

 In both increasing and decreasing cases, some experimentation is usually necessary.
-Choosing too new speculated iterations could increase the II because multiple cycles are required to evaluate the exit condition.
+Choosing too few speculated iterations could increase the II because multiple cycles are required to evaluate the exit condition.
 Choosing too many speculated iterations creates unneeded "dead space" between sequential invocations of an inner loop.

 ### Tutorial example
 In the tutorial design's kernel, the loop's exit condition involves a logarithm and a compare operation.
 This complex exit condition prevents the loop from achieving ```II=1```.